estherokusanya/wikidata-toxicty/README.md

-# Evaluating Toxicity in Knowledge Graphs and it's Effects in Downstream Tasks
+# Evaluating Toxicity in Knowledge Graphs and its Effects in Downstream Tasks

-Code Base Accompanying Paper: [link to my paper]

 ## Description

-This repo accompanies research on bias in collaborative KGs (Wikidata).
-We propose a novel approach to identify toxicity bias by transforming KG entities & relationships into natural language utilising teh verbaliser present in WDV.
-This allows us to leverage established metrics for evaluating large language models (LLMs) to assess KG bias.
-The KGQA and the Link Prediction system are also present  also investigate how KG toxicity affects downstream AI systems like LLMs and recommendation systems.
+This repository accompanies my dissertation titled *'Evaluating Toxicity in Knowledge Graphs and its effect in Downstream Tasks'*.
+This project evaluates the toxicity of triples in [Wikidata](https://wikidata.org) by verbalising the triples using WDV, and then analysing the toxicity of the verbalisatin using the Perspective API.
+The downstream tasks examined are KGQA and Link Prediction, both implemented using LLMs.

 <!-- GETTING STARTED -->